-The Concord Free Public Library Corporation is a Massachusetts charitable corporation created by the Massachusetts Legislature in 1873 for the purpose of forming and maintaining a public library in Concord, which it undertakes to do in collaboration with the Town and its Library Committee.
-The Corporation consists of a Board of Trustees responsible for overseeing and maintaining the buildings, grounds, special collections, art, and other property of the Library owned by the Corporation.
+The Concord Free Public Library Corporation is a 501(c)(3) Massachusetts charitable corporation created by the Massachusetts Legislature in 1873 for the purpose of forming and maintaining a public library in Concord, which it undertakes to do in collaboration with the Town and its Library Committee.
+The Library Corporation consists of a Board of Trustees responsible for overseeing and maintaining the buildings, grounds, special collections, art, and other property of the Library owned by the Corporation.

 The Concord Free Public Library is the community center for information, culture, entertainment, and education.
 At intervals over the last century, our buildings have been lovingly renovated to better serve the citizens of Concord.
 These renovations made the most of our two beautiful historic buildings, provided important updates of our heating, cooling, plumbing, and electrical systems, and restored treasured spaces within the Main Library and Fowler.
 Provisions for safe storage and preservation of our special collections have made possible increased access to priceless materials from Concord’s rich history.

-The Library Corporation Board of Trustees
+Library Corporation Board of Trustees

 Sherry F. Litwack, President